-- Resolution No. 82-1-MPO adopted June 30, 1982, designating the Rogue Valley Council of Governments as the appropriate local agency to assume MPO responsibilities. - RVCOG Charter Agreement that prescribes the voting authority on RVMPO policies and activities being held exclusively by participating RVMPO agencies. - The July 26, 1982, concurrence letter from the Governor on designation of the Rogue Valley Council of Governments as the MPO; - Annual planning funds agreements between ODOT and RVCOG;
+- Resolution No. 82-1-MPO adopted June 30, 1982, designating the Rogue Valley Council of Governments as the appropriate local agency to assume MPO responsibilities. - RVCOG Charter Agreement that prescribes the voting authority on RVMPO policies and activities being held exclusively by participating RVMPO agencies. - The July 26, 1982, concurrence letter from the Governor on designation of the Rogue Valley Council of Governments as the MPO; - Annual planning funds agreements between ODOT and RVCOG; - An Intergovernmental Agreement (IGA) between ODOT Transportation Planning Analysis Unit (TPAU) and RVCOG for the provision of modeling services to the RVMPO - An agreement with ODOT for FTA 5303 funds. - A planning agreement between the RVMPO and the Rogue Valley Transportation District (RVTD) describing responsibility and roles for the regional transportation planning process; April 27, 1999.

-- An Intergovernmental Agreement (IGA) between ODOT Transportation Planning Analysis Unit (TPAU) and RVCOG for the provision of modeling services to the RVMPO - An agreement with ODOT for FTA 5303 funds. - A planning agreement between the RVMPO and the Rogue Valley Transportation District (RVTD) describing responsibility and roles for the regional transportation planning process; April 27, 1999. - Intergovernmental Agreement (IGA) for Transportation Planning in the Rogue Valley Metropolitan Planning Area among the RVMPO, RVTD and ODOT, pursuant to 23 CFR 450.314, indentifying each organization's responsibilities in carrying out the metropolitan transportation planning process; June 2008. - Intergovernmental Agreement (IGA) for the Development of Financial Plans in the Rogue Valley Metropolitan Planning Area among the RVMPO, RVTD and ODOT, pursuant to 23 CFR 450.314, identifying each organization's responsibilities for cooperation; June 2010.
+- Intergovernmental Agreement (IGA) for Transportation Planning in the Rogue Valley Metropolitan Planning Area among the RVMPO, RVTD and ODOT, pursuant to 23 CFR 450.314, indentifying each organization's responsibilities in carrying out the metropolitan transportation planning process; June 2008. - Intergovernmental Agreement (IGA) for the Development of Financial Plans in the Rogue Valley Metropolitan Planning Area among the RVMPO, RVTD and ODOT, pursuant to 23 CFR 450.314, identifying each organization's responsibilities for cooperation; June 2010.

-Regional Transportation Priorities for Fiscal Year 2014
+Regional Transportation Priorities for Fiscal Year 2015

-Top priorities include various tasks for developing and adopting a 2015-2018 MTIP, including review of project selection criteria and process.
 The Citizen Guide to Transportation Planning has been well received but is outdated, so preparing a new guide is required.
 RVMPO will track rulemaking and other developments relating to MAP-21.
 Similarly, RVMPO will coordinate on a process to consider appropriate activities relating to state requirements including greenhouse gas reduction and support for alternatives to single-occupant vehicle travel.